greenpeace/gpes-bigquery-recipes/upload-users-table.md

 # How to upload the users table

+Uploading the user's table is important as, apart from containing important information, it's the table other tables relate to.

 ## 1 - Export the users from Engaging Networks

 Use the Engaging Networks Export Group: **LOPD delete**.
 It's a group we have created and that has this fields: